VasylBaran/CommandShift/README.md

 # FAQ:
 * Q: I've added CommandShift to "Security & Privacy -> Privacy -> Accessibility" but it doesn't work =(
 * A: Please make sure that your settings in "Keyboard -> Shortcuts -> Input Sources" are set to default (you can easily do that by pressing "Restore Defaults" button there)
+* Q: How do I choose which shortcut should switch language?
+* A: Find CommandShift ('CS' icon) in menu bar at the top-right and click on it, there you'll find "Change language with..." drop-down.
+Select the one you prefer =)

 # Downloads
 * Bitbucket: https://bitbucket.org/vasylbaran7/downloads/downloads/